2008 Oklahoma Quarter (BUY)

-Oklahoma State Quarters were released on January 28, 2008 as the forty-sixth coin in the State Quarter series.
+Oklahoma State Quarters (Buy on eBay) were released on January 28, 2008 as the forty-sixth coin in the State Quarter series.
+This was the first release in the series for the year 2008.
 Oklahoma’s original Statehood date was November 16, 1907.

 Citizens of Oklahoma submitted over 1,000 narratives as design concepts for the new quarter.
-This was narrowed to five, which were sent to the United States Mint.
-Of the artistic design renderings, the governor chose the Scissor-tailed Flycatcher design.
-The US Treasury Department later gave final approval of the design.
+This was narrowed to five, which were sent to the United States Mint for the development of artistic design renderings.
+The governor chose the Scissor-tailed Flycatcher design due to overwhelming support of the citizen votes.
+The US Treasury Department later gave final approval.
+Other design concepts considered for the Oklahoma Quarter included depictions of a pioneer woman with a windmill and oil derrick, state outline and oil derrick, and state outline and calumet.

 - Designers: William Cousins after John Flanagan (obverse), Susan Gamble (reverse)